UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

                ```seff 12345```

 32. Are `nodes` and `cores` interchangeable terms?
 Or what is the difference?
-    - A node is a seperate computer.
+    - A node is a separate computer.
 A computer has a CPU, and the cpu will have a number of cores.
 Each core is capable of doing calculations independently of the other cores, but it has very fast communication to the rest of the cpu.
     - For instance; each node on Fram has 32 cores.
 So a node is a "larger" unit than a core.
 Like your laptop; has typically 1 cpu/node but many cores.

 33. What is considered a 'large job'.
 At what point should we contact you discussing how to set it up so as to avoid blocking for other users
     - I was talking about transfer of really large data.
 A large job could be a job with many thousands of cores and there it could be good to contact us for advice.
 Some jobs are so large (so "wide" in terms of cores and nodes) that we need to schedule a reservation for them to make sure that they can start but for most application users do not need to contact us before selecting job parameters but they can if they are unsure about optimal use for them.
     - Basically, the slurm workload manager will do quite a good job at sharing the compute nodes.
 Each project will get a certain amount of cpu hours, so if you use them up, you are no longer able to run jobs.
 If you have a job that takes up a lot of nodes over a long time, your job will have to wait in queue for a long time.
 This way, if you are "greedy" you will get "punished" by longer queue times.
-If you have a problem you want to get solved, that you think could run more efficently, you can contact us for help on doing that.
+If you have a problem you want to get solved, that you think could run more efficiently, you can contact us for help on doing that.
     - There are also limitations on how much resources a job can reserve.
 If you for some reason needs to reserve more than the maximum amount, you will need to contact us.

 34. Can you say a bit more about how you use chatGPT to ask for errors?
 Just copy/paste and it will answer what it is?
 Or how do you use this tool for coding questions?